BIG-RAT/userAssign/README.md

 # userAssign
 App used to assign a user to an iOS device and optionally add an asset tag to the device inventory.

 Basic iOS app written in Swift.
-The app utilizes an app configuration and user input to assign the device to a user.
+The app utilizes an app configuration and user input to assign the device to a user.<br/>

+The account used in the app config should have at last the following permissions:<br/>
+**Jamf Pro Server Objects**<br/>
+Mobile Device Extension Attributes - read<br/>
+Mobile Devices - Read and Update<br/>
+Users - Create, Read, and Update<br/>

+**Jamf Pro Server Actions**<br/>
+Assign Users to Mobile Devices<br/><br/>

 <img src="./images/userAssign1.png" alt="userAssign" />